nychealth/coronavirus-data/trends/Readme.md

 Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.

+### hosprate-by-modzcta.csv

+This file contains the rate of hospitalized cases per 100,000 people, stratified by month and three different geographies: citywide, borough, and MODZCTA.
+The level of geography is indicated following the underscore (_) in each column heading.
+Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

+Hospitalizations are aggregated by the date of admission.
+This file is updated on the 14th day of each month at a 14-day lag to address delays in reporting.

+The rate of hospitalized cases per 100,000 people is suppressed for a specific geography when the count of hospitalized deaths is between 1 and 5 due to imprecise and unreliable estimates.

+Note that sum of counts in this file may not match values in citywide tables because of:
+* Records with missing geographic information
+* Cells that are suppressed due to imprecise and unreliable estimates

 ### percentpositive-by-modzcta.csv

 This file contains the percentage of people tested for COVID-19 with a molecular test who tested positive, stratified by week and three different geographies: citywide, borough, and MODZCTA.
 The level of geography is indicated following the underscore (_) in each column heading.
 Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)), the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing), and details on the [calculation of percent positivity](https://github.com/nychealth/coronavirus-data#calculation-of-percent-positivity).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with a molecular test are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a person who had a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
+For example, a person who had a nasal swab collected for molecular testing on Monday, October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.
 Therefore, the number of tests conducted in a week will differ from the number of people tested (as reported in other files) for the same week.

 ### testing-by-age.csv

 This file contains person-level information on molecular testing: the number of people who received a test, the percentage of people tested who tested positive and the rate of testing per 100,000 people, stratified by week and age group.
 Please see the technical notes for a description of the different [types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing).
 The dates shown in this table reflect the date of specimen collection (i.e., when someone went to a healthcare provider for a test).

 People with a molecular test are aggregated by full-weeks starting each Sunday and ending on Saturday.
-For example, a person who had a nasal swab collected for molecular testing on Monday October 12 would be categorized as tested during the week ending October 17.
+For example, a person who had a nasal swab collected for molecular testing on Monday, October 12 would be categorized as tested during the week ending October 17.
 A person tested twice in one week would only be counted once in that week.

 This file includes data since the week ending March 7, 2020 based on when the Health Department started to receive a higher volume of molecular tests following the start of the COVID-19 outbreak in NYC.